 David E. Kelley biography

-SynopsisDavid E. Kelley started out writing for L.A.
+David E. Kelley started out writing for L.A.
 Law but left in 1992 to start his own series, Picket Fences.
 By 1999, he emerged as the king of prime time television.
-In the 1999-2000 season, he was involved in no fewer than five series.
-That year, Kelley accomplished the singular feat of winning Emmys for both Outstanding Drama Series and Outstanding Comedy Series for The Practice and Ally McBeal.
+During the 1999-2000 season, he was involved in no fewer than five series.
+Also in 1999, Kelley accomplished the singular feat of winning Emmys for both outstanding drama series and outstanding comedy series, for his work on The Practice and Ally McBeal.

-But the energetic Kelley found practicing law somewhat boring, and in late 1983 he began writing a screenplay for a movie.
-He optioned the screenplay in 1986 and obtained an agent, who sent Kelley's script to Steven Bochco, a television producer who was looking for legal-minded writers to work on his new drama series.
-Bochco met with Kelley, and was so impressed he hired the young lawyer as the story editor of the new show, L.A.
+But the energetic Kelley found practicing law somewhat boring, and in late 1983, he began writing a screenplay for a movie.
+He optioned the screenplay in 1986 and obtained an agent, who sent Kelley's script to Steven Bochco, a TV producer who was looking for legal-minded writers to work on his new drama series.
+Bochco met with Kelley and was so impressed that he hired the young lawyer as story editor of the new show, L.A.
 Law.
-Kelley took a leave of absence from his job at Fine & Ambrogne and moved to Los Angeles.
+Kelley took a leave of absence from his job at Fine & Ambrogne and moved to Los Angeles, California.

-Breakthrough SeriesThough the first film he wrote, From the Hip (1987)—about an ambitious young lawyer—was only moderately well-received, Kelley's work for L.A.
+Though the first film he wrote, From the Hip (1987)—about an ambitious young lawyer—was only moderately well-received, David E. Kelley's work for L.A.
 Law, which debuted on NBC in the fall of 1987, quickly earned him recognition.
 The show became a hit, and after a year Kelley quit his job in Boston.
 He moved up to executive story editor at the beginning of the 1987-88 season, then began to work his way up the producing hierarchy.
 When Bochco left to develop shows for ABC, at the end of the show's third season, Kelley was named executive producer.
-In addition to his producing credit, he was still writing the majority of the show's episodes.
+In addition to his producing credit, he was still writing a majority of the show's episodes.

 The couple's son, John Henry, was born in 1994.
 During his sabbatical from TV, Kelley wrote and co-produced his second feature film, To Gillian on Her 37th Birthday (1996), featuring Pfeiffer in the title role.
 The film received mixed reviews.

-Prime time SuccessKelley's next two TV offerings, ABC's The Practice, and Fox's Ally McBeal, both focused on law firms in Boston, but each had a radically different slant.
+Kelley's next two TV offerings, ABC's The Practice and FOX's Ally McBeal, both focused on law firms in Boston, but each had a radically different slant.
 While The Practice portrayed the gritty everyday workings of a group of criminal defense lawyers, Ally McBeal focused on a stylish, impossibly neurotic female lawyer and her colleagues at a wacky, high-fee law firm.
-After its debut in spring 1997, The Practice started slowly, but went on to win the Emmy for outstanding drama in 1998.
-By contrast, Ally McBeal, released in the fall of 1997, was an immediate hit among viewers and brought stardom to Calista Flockhart, who played the title character.
+After its debut in the spring of 1997, The Practice started slowly, but went on to win the Emmy for outstanding drama in 1998.
+By contrast, Ally McBeal, released in the fall of 1997, was an immediate hit among viewers and brought stardom to Calista Flockhart, who played the series' title character.

-Other recent series created by Kelley include Boston Public (2000-2004), and Boston Legal (2004- ), which stars James Spader and William Shatner.
+Other recent series created by Kelley include Boston Public (2000-2004) and Boston Legal (2004-2008), which starred James Spader and William Shatner.